IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 data and to export tabular data as .RData files.
-R can be considered an optional component, meaning that if you don't have R installed, you will still be able to run and use the Dataverse Software - but the functionality specific to tabular data mentioned above will not be available to your users.  **Note** that if you choose to also install `TwoRavens
+R can be considered an optional component, meaning that if you don't have R installed, you will still be able to run and use the Dataverse Software - but the functionality specific to tabular data mentioned above will not be available to your users.
-<https://github.com/IQSS/TwoRavens>`_, it will require some extra R
-components and libraries.
-Please consult the instructions in the :doc:`/installation/r-rapache-tworavens/` section of the Installation Guide.

 Installing R